GET DIRECTV

 Grab your anti-alien liquid oxygen tanks, harpoon launcher or shoulder-mounted plasma blaster and get ready to take on the xenomorph in the Alien movies on DIRECTV.

-Get your DIRECTV subscription today and start watching!
+And, you can watch the brand new series on FX!
+Get your DIRECTV subscription today and start watching.

 Frequently Asked Questions